robertmryan/CustomMapViewAnnotationCalloutSwift/README.md

 In this project, I have an abstract `CalloutView` class that renders a custom callout bubble, and has a `contentView` associated with it.
 In my concrete subclass of this, `ExampleCalloutView`, I add two text labels.
 Clearly you can do something more substantial than that, but I wanted to do enough here so that you could see that you have fine-grained control over the appearance (in this case, changing the background color and the `UIBezierPath` shape around the callout).

 I have also expanded this to detect taps on the callout, namely (a) adding a `hitTest` to the annotation view to included the callout, if present; and (b) added `hitTest` to callout base class to detect taps within the bubble.
-Then you can do things like adding a tap gesture recognizer to the callout.
+There is now a method, `didTouchUpInCallout`, that you can override if you want to take some action when the callout's `contentView` is tapped.

 This is not intended as an end-user library, but just a "simple" example of how one might create custom callouts.
 This is for illustrative purposes only.